 Insurance companies can be particularly insensitive when it comes to life insurance policies.
 If they don't ask you about something, don't give them the information.

 They've been known to penalize you if you have a family history of disease or illness.
 If your grandfather died of cancer, this could affect your life insurance policy's rating, so keep quiet if they don't ask.
+This is just one of the many reasons we recommend working with a company like Insurdinary.
+The experts here will shop the Canadian market for you, ask only the necessary questions and will secure the best policy for your need.

 Be sure that your insurance company is a legitimate operation.
 Too many times, innocent people are conned out of their money from bad policies, the elderly in particular.

 Don't get talked into anything.
-If you speak to a trusted financial advisor ahead of time, you can get a better handle on what kind of policy is best for you based on what you can afford.
+If you speak to a trusted advisor ahead of time, you can get a better handle on what kind of policy is best for you based on what you can afford.
 There are plenty of good, honest insurance companies out there.

 The only life insurance tips that really matter are these: do your research ahead of time and don't rush into anything.